Ojasveer955/Cowrie-ELK-honeypot/README.md

 - Automated log collection from Cowrie honeypot
 - Log enrichment with GeoIP, ASN, and threat intelligence sources (e.g., AbuseIPDB)
 - Custom enrichment scripts for advanced analysis
-- Pre-built Kibana dashboards for threat hunting and reporting
+- Pre-built and custom Kibana dashboards for threat hunting and reporting
 - Modular pipeline for adding new enrichment or log sources
 - Docker Compose for easy deployment
 - Secure and ethical deployment guidelines